 Somewhere between being that innocent childlike dreamer that believed we could be anything we wanted to be and becoming an adult, going to college and entering the often mundane routine of the “real world” things changed.
 Now, I am not with the school of thought that we should all just live in lala land and act as though the responsibilities of adulthood and everyday life are not real and important, that would be insane and detrimentally irresponsible.
 What I am saying is that it’s time to allow ourselves to get lost in our imagination, dream limitlessly, and share those dreams with others again because it is still necessary to our growth as adults.

 Why do we lose this side of us throughout the years?
 One obvious reason for this is the fact that we all have different life experiences and carry different stories that lead us to where we are today.
-Maybe you’re a mid-20’s adult that flunked out of law school, a college graduate that can’t find a descent paying job, a 25-year-old with only a high school diploma looking to go to college, a driven college student that doesn’t know what you want to do after graduation, a young single mom that feels hopeless or a washed up high school athlete that was injured while playing sports in college and hasn’t quite found your footing in life.
-We all have different stories, circumstances and challenges in life, but we cannot let those circumstances prevent us from allowing ourselves to believe the impossible.
+Maybe you’re a mid-20’s adult that flunked out of law school, a college graduate that can’t find a decent paying job, a 25-year-old with only a high school diploma looking to go to college, a driven college student that doesn’t know what you want to do after graduation, a young single mom that feels hopeless or a washed-up high school athlete that was injured while playing sports in college and hasn’t quite found your footing in life.
+We all have different stories, circumstances, and challenges in life, but we cannot let those circumstances prevent us from allowing ourselves to believe the impossible.
 I saw a line from “Alice In Wonderland” a few weeks back that reminded me of the importance of this.

-Taking the time to imagine the impossible and dreaming the things that we think have passed us by is vital to living a fulfilling and hopeful life.
+Taking the time to imagine the impossible and dreaming about the things that we think have passed us by is vital to living a fulfilling and hopeful life.
 Even if you find yourself doubting or having a hard time allowing yourself to imagine wildly, start by doing it anyway and see what happens.
-Of course our aspirations, goals and dreams change and evolve but it is crucial that we have them.
+Of course, our aspirations, goals, and dreams change and evolve but it is crucial that we have them.
 When we are able to identify, speak and go after our dreams we are beginning to live out the purpose we were born with.
 It isn’t until we take the first step, which is allowing ourselves to imagine and envision what we want in life that we can work toward achieving it.

 Until Next Time,